SayanaVrgs/Comparison_of_Machine_Learning_and_AI_algorithms_for_Covid_literature_classification/README.md

 Jupyter notebook would be required for this part as sklearnex, an intel extension to speed up sci-kit executions is available only in Anaconda.
 On Jupyter notebook, go to the scripts folder and execute Supervised ML methodology.ipynb file and UnSupervised ML Methodology.ipynb file.
 You should be able to execute and see the metrics such as Accuracy and micro F1 score for train, val, test and eval datasets on decision tree (gini and entropy) models and doc2vec (dbow and dm) models respectively.
 The BERT models have been pre-trained and fine-tuned on Google Colab.
 To implement and check the accuracy and micro F1 scores of the BERT models, just upload the Bert Base LitCovid and BioBert LitCovid ipynb files on Google colab and execute them.

-Note: In order to see the improved accuracy of SVM and LR, please execute the traditional models ipynb file taken from B. J. Gutierrez et al.(B. J. Gutierrez, J. Zeng, D. Zhang, P. Zhang, and Y. Su.
-Document classification for covid-19 literature, 2020), in the jupyter notebook.
+<sub>Note: In order to see the improved accuracy of SVM and LR, please execute the traditional models ipynb file taken from B. J. Gutierrez et al.(B. J. Gutierrez, J. Zeng, D. Zhang, P. Zhang, and Y. Su.
+Document classification for covid-19 literature, 2020), in the jupyter notebook.</sub>